We currently have a large community of EU students on campus, so if you choose to join them, you are sure to feel at home with us.

 If you are applying for PhD study, we advise you to submit your research proposal to enquire whether we can support your chosen area of specialism.

 EU students are eligible for home fee status, which means they are charged the same tuition fees as UK students.
-EU nationals will also remain eligible to apply for Research Council PhD studentships at the University for 2018 to 2019 to help cover costs for the duration of their study.

 We have 50 scholarships based on academic merit available for EU students applying for undergraduate study.
 Contact the International Office to find out what you need to achieve in your high school diploma in order to qualify.
 Find out more about the EU undergraduate scholarship.